| Insider TA™ Pro has a File Scan Utility that allows you to search

 many filtering criteria enabled, there is a higher probability that

-- If the ANY/ALL switch was set to "ALL", then it's most likely
+one of them will pass any given stock file.
+If the ANY/ALL switch was set to "ALL", then it's most likely

 that no files would pass, simply because your conditions are too strict